Yunheng/netcat-bash-chat/README.md

 ## Introduction

+Born out of a simple nc client with pipes...
-One-Liner Bash Chat Client for Linux using only linux packages
+One-Liner Bash Chat Client for Linux using only base image packages

 Features:
 * AES256 Encryption with Key
 * Multi-Client on single ncat server